My Fiancé's Nightly Teeth Grinding Is Ruining Our Relationship

 When you do get a good night's sleep, the amygdala (the part of your brain that ties emotions to memories) functions as it should.
 A 2013 study linked amygdala activity in poor sleepers to depression and stress during the day.
 And so night turns into morning and there's R, rewarded by rest and ready for the day.
 Meanwhile my vicious circularity continues, which I invariably take out on him.
 "The truth is, poor sleep is hard on relationships but everyday relationship stress and challenges can be hard on sleep," explain sleep experts Jason Wooden and Kristal McKinney.

 "Get him a mouth guard," friends tell me.
 We've tried that.
 While it's good for the teeth, it doesn't necessarily mask the sound.
 "Night guards do not stop patients from clenching and grinding but it does protect the teeth and joint while doing so," says dentist Dr Yanell Innabi-Danial.
-Mouth guards are also prohibitively expensive and cannot work for everyone.
-A custom-designed guard (beyond the one-size-fits-all or even the mould-your-own-at-home situations) can cost between £300 and £1,000 from your dentist.
+Mouth guards can also be prohibitively expensive and don't work for everyone.

 Sleep divorce (where one of you decamps to the spare room) could help, too.
 No such luxury in our one-bed flat, unless one of us agrees to hop on the sofa – an immovable impasse so far, I'm afraid.